cs4241-18a/cs4241-18a.github.io/index.md

 ### Announcements

+- thu-08-23: New?
+[Check out init](/init/) to get started.

-- wed-08-30: If you have questions on assignments, missing GitHub invites, or anything else-- please use Slack and public channels!
+- thu-08-23: If you have questions on assignments, missing GitHub invites, or anything else-- please use Slack and public channels!
 Otherwise the instructor gets [ddos'd](https://en.wikipedia.org/wiki/Denial-of-service_attack).

-- thu-08-24: New?
-[Check out init](/init/) to get started.